GreeceForFun/GreekProject-Cleaner/README.md

 • 😍 Good Design / Accessibility

-• 🤨 All Antivirus Are Supported
+• 🤨 All Antivirus Supported

 📝 For Any Bugs Please Contact Me On Telegram --> @GreekManOfficial (https://t.me/GreekManOfficial)